Mother gives birth in used car dealership with help from co-workers - NewsBreak

 Mother gives birth in used car dealership with help from co-workers

-LAKEWOOD, Colo. ( KDVR ) – An expectant mother’s co-workers at a used-car dealership jumped in to help when she suddenly started labor three weeks early.
+LAKEWOOD, Colo. ( KDVR ) – An expectant mother’s co-workers at a used-car dealership jumped in to help when she suddenly went into labor three weeks early.

 “Never in a million years, felt like it was a movie,” Maxey-Deveraux said.
 “I called my husband.
 ‘I think that these are real contractions at this point; they’re not Braxton Hicks anymore.’”

-It was then that her co-workers unexpectedly became part of her birth story.23-year-old bystander rescues 2 kids from icy pond; deputies revive 3rd with CPR
+It was then that her co-workers unexpectedly became part of her birth story.

 Baby Jhersi weighs only 5 lbs.
 9 oz., but she’s healthy.
 Back at home on maternity leave, Maxey-Deveraux is thankful for her co-workers.